rssor/fs_xgspon_mod/README.md

 The HMAC key used to derive passwords appears to be different between the various OEM customers, so I don't think this works for anything except the FS.com sticks.

-### Override ETH UNI slot
+### Override ETH UNI Slot

 If all you need is changing the ethernet UNI slot id, you can also use the `overrideslot` command which will place a config file on your module that overrides the slot number.
+KPN in the Netherlands is an example where this is all that is necessary to get the ONT online.

 This can be used as a more simple alternative to the full install method, and will not require any further modifications to any libraries nor re-arming.

 ```
+# KPN, example showing sys.cfg already be present
 ./fs_xgspon_mod.py overrideslot GPON227000fe 1
 [+] Telnet connection established, login successful
 [!] /mnt/rwdir/sys.cfg already exists - continuing will remove any previous changes